 Though the Emancipation Proclamation declared slaves to be free in January 1863, enforcement and acknowledgement was inconsistent and slow to spread.
 It wasn't until June 19, 1865 that enslaved African Americans in Galveston, Texas learned they were free.
 Now, Juneteenth is celebrated annually on that date to commemorate the official end of slavery in the United States.

-As part of Experience Columbus and the Greater Columbus Sports Commission's commitment to be more aware and inclusive of diverse audiences and causes, we're taking the day to reflect on the importance of the holiday.
 Though July 4 celebrates the signing of the Declaration of Independence, that did not mean independence for every American.
 American history is important, but we recognize that it does not always celebrate of the past of our entire community.
-This year, we will use the time to honor the history of our African American colleagues and friends, and we invite our entire community to join.
+We invite the community to join us to honor the history of our African American colleagues and friends.

 You can learn more about the history of Juneteenth here, and we've rounded up a list of events taking place around the community to commemorate the day.